Why landing page conversion rates live or die by trust

 - Industry-relevant credentials when applicable

 Testimonials with photos generate significantly higher viewer recall (p-value = 0.0035) compared to text-only versions.
-This makes visual elements critical for climate tech brands building recognition.
+This makes visual elements critical when you're building name recognition with buyers who encounter dozens of similar-sounding solutions — and in a competitive evaluation, a photo-backed testimonial from a named VP of Operations can be what shifts you from 'under consideration' to 'shortlisted.'

 Strategic placement matters: Position security badges immediately next to form fields or CTAs where visitors experience maximum anxiety.
-A generic padlock icon with "SSL SECURED" text often performs better than unrecognized branded seals—recognition drives trust, not visual complexity.
+A generic padlock icon with "SSL SECURED" text often performs better than unrecognized branded seals, because recognition drives trust, not visual complexity.

 These credentials provide independent validation of your environmental claims.